Improved Means for Achieving Deteriorated Ends

 I keep getting dragged into conversations around LLMs.
 Whether profesionally or personally, it seems everyone in the tech periphery is suffused with discussion about them.
 I thought writing a short note on llms would be enough for me but here we are.
 (Somehow I've been working on this post 2 months.)

-I have personal, technical, and social objections to LLMs, but I think the more important motivator to write is to lay out what I believe computers are for: what harms they can cause and what good they can create.
+I have personal, technical, social, and ethical objections to LLMs, but I think the more important motivator to write is to lay out what I believe computers are for: what harms they can cause and what good they can create.
 Or at least what I value when thinking about what I want from software.
 I'm going to do my best to start from the frame of LLMs and maybe write a follow-up about the more general questions.
 Let's get into it.

 Starting Assumptions